Why Medicine Denies Infection

 The Rockefeller Medical Model:

-- 5. Create lifetime customers (chronic disease management, not cures)
+- 5. Create lifetime customers — Chronic disease management generates consistent revenue.
+Cures don't.

 The system isn't broken.
 It's working exactly as designed.